-4 Credits (3 Lectures, 3 Labs) $\overline{\mathbb{R}}{\mathcal{R}}$
+4 Credits (3 Lectures, 3 Labs) $\boxed{\mathbb{R}}$

 A study of the origin, evolution, anatomy, function and ecology of land plants.
 Genetics, cellular structure, reproduction and the anatomy of monocot and dicot stems, roots, leaves, flowers and fruits are described.
 Includes aspects of plant physiology, photosynthesis, respiration and plant soil-water relationships.
 Prerequisite: RDG094.